 Stall Catchers & Alzheimer's Research

-Every day, ordinary people like me are using modern tools like a laptop or phone to become the care takers of rememberance; something very fragile and human.
-You might just be helping to preserve a grandfather's stories about Vietnam or a grandmother's history, as a first generation immigrant; while playing this game.
+Every day, ordinary people like me are using modern tools like a laptop or phone to become the caretakers of remembrance—something very fragile and human.
+You might just be helping to preserve a grandfather's stories about Vietnam or a grandmother's history as a first-generation immigrant while playing this game.
 Each stall you help uncover is another chance to protect memories being erased by Alzheimer's.
 This is more than a game; it gives us hope that we might be able to save intergenerational histories, since we are playing for more than just research or points.

-Learn more about how it works on the How It Works page, or check out the Human Computation Institute's project page for more background on catching stalls.
+Learn more about how it works on the How It Works page, or visit the Human Computation Institute for more background on catching stalls.